The story of The Co-operators and co-operative insurance in Canada Our pioneer roots

 Co-operative Life Insurance Company formed in 1945

 The tiny insurance co-operative grew beyond all expectations becoming the fastest growing life insurer in Canada.
 By 1947, soon after receiving its federal charter, Co-operative Life expanded into Manitoba, Alberta and Ontario.
 In 1949, it expanded into the Atlantic provinces, where

 Premium payments came in all shapes and sizes over the history of the company.
 In the 1960’s, Manitoba sales manager Lloyd Hammond was paid with a 100-pound sack of wheat and an apple to renew insurance on a farmer’s truck.

 Realizing that farmers needed other forms of insurance protection, co-operative supporters across Canada formed a second company in Regina in 1951,

-Similar developments were unfolding in Ontario.
-In 1946, the Co-operative Union of Ontario and the Ontario Credit Union League established Co-operators Fidelity and Guarantee Association to provide bonding and livestock transit insurance to its members.
-The Ontario Federation of Agriculture became the third sponsor a year later.
+and the Co-operative Union of Ontario Ontario Credit Union League established to provide bonding and livestock transit insurance to its members.
+Co-operators Fidelity and Guarantee Association The Ontario Federation of Agriculture became the third sponsor a year later.
 The new company struggled for the first few years until 1950, when it was reorganized as a joint stock company, Co-operators Insurance Association (CIA).
 The Ontario Credit Union League, Ontario Federation of Agriculture and the United Co-operatives of Ontario were principal shareholders.
 Focusing on auto insurance CIA grew quickly to hold second place out of the 250 companies writing auto insurance in Ontario by the end of the decade.

-Since then, TheCo-operators has continued to grow in order to best serve the needs of our clients and our co-operative goals.
+Since then, The Co-operators has grown to best serve the needs of our clients and our co-operative goals.
 We do business better together, just as we have done throughout our co-operative history.